-- Be sure to disable Call Waiting on the phone line. - Be sure to have the correct country setting where your computer is used.
-[Start > Settings > Control Panel > Modem Settings > Configuration] In the Country/Area pull-down menu, select the appropriate country setting. - Excessive line noise might cause the connection to be dropped.
+Be sure to disable Call Waiting on the phone line.

+Be sure to have the correct country setting where your computer is used.
+Go to [Start > Settings > Control Panel > Phone and Modem Options].
+Go to Dialing Rules and Edit My Location.
+In the Country/Region pull-down menu, select the appropriate country setting.

+Excessive line noise might cause the connection to be dropped.
 To check this, put the regular phone handset on the line and placing a phone call.
-If you do hear abnormal noise, try to make the modem connection with a different line or contact your local telephony company for service. - Make sure the cable connection is firm. - · Try a different receiver number and see if the problem persists.
+If you do hear abnormal noise, try to make the modem connection with a different line or contact your local telephony company for service.

+Make sure the cable connection is firm.

+Try a different receiver number and see if the problem persists.